What is a Pump?

 - In the case of a centrifugal pump, the flow varies with the head.
-In the case of a positive displacement pump, the flow remains constant (at constant speed) even if the pressure is varied.
+In the case of a positive displacement pump, the flow remains constant (at a constant speed) even if the pressure is varied.
 Hence for metering services, positive displacement pumps are preferred.
 Flow can be varied by the use of either stroke adjustment or variable speed drive (VSD).

 For sumps/tanks, vertical centrifugal pumps are preferred.
-Also if the NPSHA is less (mostly in case of high vapor pressure services), a vertical barrel pump (VS6 / VS7) is preferred which uses a vertical can/barrel as a casing for the impeller.
+Also if the NPSHA is less (mostly in the case of high vapor pressure services), a vertical barrel pump (VS6 / VS7) is preferred which uses a vertical can/barrel as a casing for the impeller.
 This arrangement adds to the positive head on the suction side ultimately increasing the NPSHA

-These are used for very high pressures and low flow/metering service.
+These are used for very high pressures and low flow/metering services.
 The disadvantage with the gear pump is, if there is the presence of abrasive particles in the fluid, there may be erosion/damage of gears during the meshing of the gears.
 Also, shear-sensitive fluids cannot be pumped with these pumps

-Similar in construction with internal gear pumps, these pumps have vanes that are free to move in a slot.
+Similar in construction to internal gear pumps, these pumps have vanes that are free to move in a slot.
 These pumps can pump fluid containing vapor or gases.
 The limitation of these pumps is the discharge pressure.
 It can be used only up to moderate pressures.
 Fluid with solid suspension cannot be pumped with these pumps.

 These are used for the metering applications giving accurate flow and toxic applications (where diaphragm rupture sensors are provided for detection of diaphragm rupture).
 In these pumps, the mechanical seal/gland packing is not required for sealing the process fluid and hence preferred over piston/plunger pumps in toxic applications.
-For very high viscosities, there is a limitation for the use of these pumps.
+For very high viscosities, there is a limitation to the use of these pumps.
 Pulsations are also a limitation.

 Piston / Plunger Pumps